Here, There, Elsewhere

 If you’re slightly puzzled by William Least Heat-Moon’s Here, There, Elsewhere, then you’re not alone.
 Several of his stories from the road are pure inspiration.
 Others, not so much.
 There’s an inconsistency here that will keep you off balance.

 The book, released in 2013, is a compilation of articles published years or decades earlier.
 Some have been updated to escape editors’ heavy-handed revisions.
 Some are cool and laugh-out-loud funny such as “The Last Thanksgiving of Whispers To Hawks,” which tells about a favorite uncle during the holidays.
 Many are thought-provoking such as “Not Far Out of Tullahoma.”
-That one describes the evolution of travel in the US from simply enjoying the journey to little more than reaching the destination.
+That one describes how American travel has shifted from savoring the journey to simply rushing toward the destination.

 A few of Heat-Moon’s stories, though, border on pretentious.
 He’s making a point somewhere.
 But he buries it so deeply under his sentence structure and embroidered vocabulary that you may be unable to dig it out.
 It’s as if he tests you to see if you’re worthy.

 Don’t be put off by that, though.
-Here, There, Elsewhere is worth your time.
-And William Least Heat-Moon is worth exploring further.
+Here, There, Elsewhere is a keeper.
+And William Least Heat-Moon has works out there that are worth exploring further.

 Quotes